balena-os/jetson-flash/Orin_Flash/README_ALT.md

 - Attach a NVME drive to the Orin Nano Devkit
 - Download your balenaOS image from balena-cloud, unpack and write it to a USB stick.
 We recommend using <a href="https://www.balena.io/etcher">Etcher</a>.
 - Place the balenaOS unpacked image inside the folder ~/images on your HOST PC.
 This location will be automatically bind-mounted in the container image in the `/data/images/` folder
-- Put the Jetson Orin Nano in Force Recovery mode
+- Put the Jetson Orin Nano in Force Recovery mode:
+  1. Ensure the device is powered off and the power adapter disconnected.
+Enable Force Recovery mode by placing a jumper across the "FC REC" and "GND" pins located on the edge of the carrier board, under the Jetson Orin Nano module.
+  2. Connect your host computer to the device's USB-C connector.
+  3. Connect the power adapter to the Power Jack.
+  4. The device will automatically power on in Force Recovery Mode.

 - Insert the USB stick created above in the upper USB port located near the the display port of the Orin Nano Devkit
 - Navigate to the `Orin_Flash` folder and run the Docker image by executing the `build_and_run.sh` script:
 ```